OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ## Overview

-The Prebid Addressability Framework enhances ad auctions by instantiating an Audit Log, based on the following elements:
+The Prebid Addressability Framework enhances ad auctions by instantiating an **Audit Log**, built upon the following elements:
 * **Seed**
 * **Transmission Requests**
+* **Transmission Results**
 * **Transmission Responses**
-* **Transmission Results**
-* **Audit Log**

 ### Seed

-A Seed links together the publisher site identity, and a transaction id - one per ad slot.
+A Seed links together the publisher site identity, and a transaction id.

 ### Transmission Requests

-A Transmission Request links together a Seed, an array of Transmission Results (see below), and a sender identity.
+A Transmission Request links together a Seed, a sender identity, and an array of Transmission Results (see below).

-Each time the User Id and Preferences are sent to a participant (through a bid request for instance), there must be a Transmission Request associated.
+Each time the User Id and Preferences are sent to a participant (through a bid request for instance), a Transmission Request must be included.

-### Transmission Responses
+### Transmission Results

+A Transmission Result links together the receiver identity, content id, transaction id, and a status.

+A Transmission Response links together a Transmission Result and children Transmission Results (see below).

+If a recipient of User Id and Preferences make use of this data, that recipient must send a Transmission Response to the entity that sent the User Id and Preferences.

-Transmission Responses are answers to Transmission Requests.
+### Audit Log and Transmission Responses

-A Transmission Response is mandatory only if the Receiver uses the PAF User Id and Preferences in its participation to the ad auction.
+The Audit Log of a transaction is the audit of all its Transmissions and their associated User Id and Preferences.
+The audit is accomplished thanks to the digital signatures of the Transmissions, the Seed, and the User Id and Preferences.

+To build for the Audit Log, Transmission Requests include their "parents" which are all the Transaction Requests that were necessary to create the current Transmission.
+This structure is an array to represent a single path.

 To build for the Audit Log, Transmission Responses contain "children" which are all the Transmission Responses that have been generated thanks to the current Transmission